Munawwar/giti/README.md

 development packages into the ignored `.deps` directory.
 The build scripts use that private copy automatically.
 It can be deleted after installing `libgtk-3-dev` system-wide.

+## Features / Deets

+The initial history contains unstaged and staged entries when present, followed by ten commits.
+Select a history entry, then a changed file, to view only that file's stacked diff.
+Whitespace changes are ignored by default; enable **Show whitespace changes** to use Git's regular diff.

+For performance only a few commits are shown in graph initially.
+Use **Load more** when the initial ten-commit history is not enough.

+Enable **Show full file** to expand the selected diff with the unchanged surrounding lines.
+The option resets when the selection changes and is disabled for files larger than 2 MiB to avoid accidentally rendering an enormous document.

+Rendered patches are capped at 8 MiB.
+Giti terminates larger diff output and shows a truncation notice instead of retaining an unbounded patch in memory.
+Hiding the resident window also releases its history, file list, and diff contents.

+### Cold start improvement with a background process

+The first normal invocation starts the sole resident as a detached background process, so its terminal returns immediately.
+Closing its window hides the resident for up to 12 hours, and a later invocation reuses it.
+Invoking Giti while its window is already visible does not create another process. `giti -1` terminates the recorded resident and starts a fresh one.
+A process lock enforces the single-resident rule even when launch commands race.
+Resident output is written to `$XDG_RUNTIME_DIR/giti.log` (or `/tmp/giti-$UID/giti.log` when that variable is unset).

 ## Debugging a crash